yeojz/redux-intl-connect/README.md

 ## About
 `redux-intl-connect` is a redux `connect` agnostic binding for internationalizing your application, with support for [ICU Message Syntax](http://userguide.icu-project.org/formatparse/messages).

-This library does not depend on the ECMAScript Internationalization API.
-It currently provides a single method: `formatMessage` with it's API inspired by the FormatJS library `formatMessage` method signature.
+This library **does not** depend on the [ECMAScript Internationalization API](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Intl).
+It provides a single method: `formatMessage` with it's API inspired by the FormatJS counterpart.

 ## Motivation
-FormatJS and it's corresponding bindings for React, Ember, Angular with Redux are great.
-However, 2 use cases in other projects led to this:
+FormatJS and it's corresponding bindings for React, Ember, Angular for Redux are great.
+However, 2 use cases in some of my projects led to this:

- 1. Location with slow internet speed and older browsers, meant the need for polyfills due to the absence of ECMAScript Internationalization API.
-This also means a relatively large dependency download which is not ideal.
+ 1. Location with older browsers meant the need for polyfills due to the absence of ECMAScript Internationalization API.
+However, these places are also highly likely to have slower internet speeds.
+As such a relatively large dependency download which is not ideal.
- 1. The main function in use was `formatMessage`.
+ 1. Only functionality provided by `formatMessage` is required.

 ## Links